ryuheiyokokawa/corona-grapher/README.md

 The Line charts are probably the best implemented at the moment.

 The most useful ones are Line and Line (confirmed vs confirmed delta).
 The latter uses ideas from [here](https://www.youtube.com/watch?v=54XLXg4fYsc).
 The idea is that it can measure the velocity at which the virus is spreading on a log scale.
-Thus, it shows whether things are slowing in down.
+Thus, it shows whether things are slowing down.

 ## Packages/Tech used